near/docs/docs/6.integrator/faq.md

 Validators are not slashed for being offline but they do miss out on the rewards of validating.
 Validators who miss too many blocks or chunks will be removed from the validation set in the next auction and not get any reward (but, again, without slashing).

-Any foul play on the part of the validator that is detected by the system may result is a "slashing event" where the validator is marked as out of integrity and forfeit their stake (according to some formula of progressive severity).
+Any foul play on the part of the validator that is detected by the system may result in a "slashing event" where the validator is marked as out of integrity and forfeit their stake (according to some formula of progressive severity).
 The slashed stake is burnt.

-### What is the mechanism for for delegating stake to validators? {#what-is-the-mechanism-for-for-delegating-stake-to-validators}
+### What is the mechanism for delegating stake to validators? {#what-is-the-mechanism-for-for-delegating-stake-to-validators}

 NEAR supports separate validation keys that can be used in smart contracts to delegate stake.
 Delegation is done via smart contract which allows for a validator to define a custom way to collect stake, manage it and split rewards.
 This also allows validators to provide leverage or derivatives on stake.
 Delegated stake will be slashed like any other stake if the node misbehaves.